Best Documentation Tools in 2024

 Documentation tool BookStack

-BookStack is another wiki-style documentation tool.
+BookStack is another wiki-style documentation tool for developers.
 It's open-source, self-hosted, and highly flexible.

 While the interface and navigation are fairly user-friendly, note that the initial installation may require some patience and technical skills.
 Once your documentation platform is up and running, however, it should be easy to bring your team on board.